Sandra Vera-Munoz

 - Media

-Sandra C. Vera-Muñoz is an Associate Professor, an EY Faculty Fellow, a Notre Dame Deloitte Center for Ethical Leadership Faculty Fellow, a Kaneb Center Faculty Fellow, and former Deloitte Foundation Department Chair of Accountancy.
-She currently teaches Sustainability Accounting & Reporting and Impact Investing and Strategic Cost Management.
+Sandra C. Vera-Muñoz is an Associate Professor, EY Faculty Fellow, Notre Dame Deloitte Center for Ethical Leadership Faculty Fellow, and former Deloitte Foundation Department Chair of Accountancy.
+She currently teaches Corporate Sustainability Reporting.
 Her research focuses on climate risk disclosures and assurance, and judgment and decision making.
 She received a B.B.A.
 (Accounting) from the University of Puerto Rico, an MBA from Penn State University, and a Ph.D.
 (Accounting) from the University of Texas at Austin.
 Her dissertation on accounting knowledge and opportunity costs was honored with the AAA/ABO Outstanding Dissertation Award.

 Education